dayz10k/DayZ-Private/README.md

  --------------------------------------------------------------------------------------------------------------------------------------------------------------

- **Problem**:	MySQL Server/Apache don't start, they crash or do nothing.
+ **Problem**:	MySQL Server/Apache won't start, they crash or do nothing.
  **Solution**:	Update the server with "reconfigurate" option in the Set Up Wizard and make sure port 78 is not blocked!

  --------------------------------------------------------------------------------------------------------------------------------------------------------------

  **Problem**:	Server does not appear in online server list.
- **Solution**:	Open these ports: UDP 2300-2400, 47624-47624, 28800-28900; TCP 2300-2400, 47624-47624 and make sure reporting Ip is set to "master.gamespy.com" and your router does not block anything.
+ **Solution**:	Open these ports: UDP 2300-2400, 47624-47624, 28800-28900; TCP 2300-2400, 47624-47624 (in the router too) and make sure reporting Ip is set to "master.gamespy.com".

  --------------------------------------------------------------------------------------------------------------------------------------------------------------

  **Problem**:	Stuck at waiting for host and "Mission read from bank" spam in the server window.

  **Solution**:	Make sure you have installed DayZ and Combined Operations (and DayZ Lingor if enabled).

  --------------------------------------------------------------------------------------------------------------------------------------------------------------

  **Problem**:	Stuck at loading (for more then 5 minutes).
- **Solution**:	Make sure the database and a mysql user "dayz" with enough privileges exist!
+ **Solution**:	Check the logs and make sure database plus user do exist.

  --------------------------------------------------------------------------------------------------------------------------------------------------------------